 After a few months, I was encouraged by several entrepreneur friends to consider monetising my passion.
 It took me several weeks to consider the suggestion of launching a boutique public relations and digital marketing consultancy to help the small business players in the industry.
 While they see marketing and public relations as important in brand building, they are often boot-strapped.
 Never in my wildest dreams that starting a consultancy business was in my cards.
 Then it occurred to me.
 I had the training since I was 11 years old.

 My mom — the entrepreneur

 In my youth, my late mother used to supplement our family’s income by selling curry puffs, fried banana fritters, and Malay kueh (cakes).
-While Mom was the founder and brainchild of her humble home business, my younger brother and I were her Public Relations and Marketing Directors.
+While Mom was the founder and brainchild of her humble home-based business, my younger brother and I were her Public Relations and Marketing Directors.
 Our role was to build relations and handle marketing.
-We did it via ‘direct marketing’ by carrying our basket full of food items and went around our housing blocks in the afternoons and weekends.
+We did ‘direct marketing’ by carrying our basket full of food items and went around our housing blocks in the afternoons and weekends.
 Because we were so famous in building relations (PR) with the community in our neighborhood, mom’s delicacies were among the favorites in our neighbourhood back then.